mlbio-epfl/crow/README.md

 1. Get the CLIP pretrained model
 First, let's download the checkpoint of the CLIP pretrained model from [here](https://github.com/openai/CLIP/tree/main).
 In our experiment, we use ViT-L-14-336px.
 Please put it in the path './ckpt/clip/ViT-L-14-336px.pt'

+After getting the CLIP pretrained model, we begin to run CROW.
+Steps 2 and 3 are used to get the prototypes by applying k-means to the target samples and supervised learning to the source samples in the CLIP feature space.
+We provide the **precomputed prototypes** of both source and target samples.
+If you use our prototypes, please put them in the path './ckpt/prototype_source' and './ckpt/prototype_target'.
+Then, you can skip steps 2 and 3.

+Please download the prototypes by running: _coming on June 20th_

 2. Precompute and save the representation features
 ```
 python get_features.py --dataset OfficeHome